According to leading review site Software Advice, there are 388 project management systems on the market*.

 (a balanced mix usability and features)

-The Balanced tier (and the one Workzone falls into) is a crowded space with very similar pricing tool to tool.
-The biggest differentiator between these tools are the way projects are managed.
+The Balanced tier (and the one Workzone falls into) is a crowded space with a very similar pricing tool to tool.
+The biggest differentiator between these tools is the way projects are managed.
 The methodologies vary wildly tool to tool so each tool handles usability in their own way.

-The most common characteristics about Tier 2 tools are:
+The most common characteristics of Tier 2 tools are:

 - Solves needs of 1-3 teams or departments